andf-crl/docs/v1.1/diagnostics-reporting.md

 Detail | Description
 -------|------------
 User ID | The GUID of the cluster.
-Enterprise | Whether or not the user is an enterprise license user.
+Enterprise | Whether or not the user is an [enterprise.license](cluster-settings.html#setting-enterprise-license) user.
 User Agent | The browser used to access the Admin UI.
-Version | The CockroachDB cluster version.
+Version | The CockroachDB cluster [version](cluster-settings.html#setting-version).

 #### Page events